mwaylabs/titanium-barcode/README.md

 - Place it into your appcelerator project directory
 - Add the module to the module section of your tiapp.xml file: <modules><module version="0.1">com.mwaysolutions.barcode</module></modules>
 - Use it in your application with require('com.mwaysolutions.barcode');
+- Build your project as usual with the Titanium Developer application

 Code Example